rootstrap/blog/content/Building an Engine-modularized API in Rails - Guillermo Leopold.md

  config.active_record.observers = :'payment/user_customer_observer'
  ```

-3. Implement your observer, we need to specify in which model we want to observe and implement an action according that behave similar to a callback in ActiveRecord.
+3. Implement your observer, we need to specify which model we want to observe and implement an action according that behaves similar to a callback in ActiveRecord.
 It might look like this:

 ```Ruby
 module Payment